 Error Detection

-Category: Error Detection Result: Calor wins (1.45x) What it measures: Bug identification and contract violation detection
+Category: Error Detection v0.12 result: Calor wins (1.49x across 217 programs) What it measures: Bug identification and contract violation detection

 Overview